pulsar-edit/documentation/docs/core-packages-and-features/previews.md

 **_MAC_**: [[Cmd+C]] or if you right-click in the preview pane and choose "Copy as HTML".

-Markdown preview is implemented in the [markdown-preview](https://github.com/pulsar-edit/pulsar/tree/HEAD/packages/markdown-preview) package.
+Markdown preview is implemented in the {markdown-preview}
+package.